If you’re looking for an HDB valuation, chances are you’re thinking of buying an HDB resale flat. How much can you expect to pay for one in 2024?

 As explained in the example above, this means that you’ll have to pay the COV of $25,000 in cash.

-However, increased demand for resale flats has seen COV back in the spotlight again amid a resilient property market, which has seen more buyers paying COV for their choice of HDB flats.
+However, increased demand for resale flats has seen COV again in the spotlight amid a resilient property market, which has seen more buyers paying COV for their choice of HDB flats.

-What Are Some Factors That Affect the COV?
+What Are Some Factors That Affect the HDB Valuation and COV?

 1. Location of the HDB Flat